dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/ssdttime.md

 * Doesn't really teach you anything
   * For most, this doesn't matter.
 But to some knowing what makes your hackintosh tick is part of the journey
+* Can only make SSDT-XOSI
+  * If you need SSDT-GPI0, then you still need to make it manually

 ## Wrapping up